Prakash-cs20b028/SpringBoot/README.md

+Notes:->

-Bazel is a tool to build the java project.
+1. Bazel is a tool to build the java project.
 It essentially gives an essence of how a build system works.